JakeRoggenbuck/typeschemalib/README.md

 dataChecker = file_reader.DataChecker(schema_file, data)

 # Run type check to see if data corresponds
+# valid will be True if schema is correct, it will throw errors otherwise
 valid = dataChecker.check_type()

-# Valid will be True if schema is correct, it will throw errors otherwise
 ```

 ## Todo